brendanhaines/brendanhaines.github.io/_drafts/2017-02-01-kiln-controller.md

 ---

 # Disclaimer
 Kilns are very hot and can be dangerous.
-Don't be an idiot and if you don't know exactly what you're doing, check with someone who does before you get hurt. **I will not be held liable for any damages resulting from use of the information present on this page.**
+Don't be an idiot and if you don't know exactly what you're doing, check with someone who does before you get hurt.

+**I will not be held liable for any damages resulting from use of the information present on this website.**

 # Intro
 In 2012, there was a 500-1000 year flood in Boulder which caused a lot of damage, including destroying the temperature control on an old kiln in my basement.
 The purpose of this project is to make a replacement controller which ultimately could be networked using a house wifi network and possibly even be accessed from WAN.
 WAN access is stupid because of the fire risk of running a kiln when nobody is present, but it could be an interesting problem so I may look at that in the future.